pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 ---
 # Building experiments in Matlab

-MATLAB is extensively used within the research community and is often coupled with eye tracking technologies for tasks like controlling gaze, blinks, or fixations under certain stimulus conditions.
+MATLAB is often used by researchers to build eye tracking experiments, such as tracking how long participants look at stimuli presented on a computer screen.

-When collecting data with a head-mounted eye tracker like Pupil Invisible, it can be critical to sync the stimulus presentation with the eye tracking recording.
-For that, you need to know when a stimulus is shown, so you can segment the eye tracking data accordingly.
+When working with head-mounted eye trackers like Pupil Invisible, it can be useful to synchronize stimuli presentation with the eye tracking recording.
+This enables you to, a) keep track of when a stimulus is shown, and b) segment the eye tracking data accordingly.

-In this guide, you will learn how to track stimulus presentation as part of your eye tracking recording conveniently and fully automatically using [events](/invisible/explainers/basic-concepts/#events) and the [Pupil Invisible's real-time API](/invisible/how-tos/integrate-with-the-real-time-api/introduction).
-You will see a simple example experiment, learn how it uses events, and how those events enable the segmentation of eye tracking data per stimulus during analysis.
+In this guide, we will build a simple MATLAB experiment.
+The experiment will show you how to automatically and conveniently track stimulus presentation as part of your eye tracking recording using [events](/invisible/explainers/basic-concepts/#events) and [Pupil Invisible's real-time API](/invisible/how-tos/integrate-with-the-real-time-api/introduction).
+Finally, you will see how those events enable the segmentation of eye tracking data per stimulus during the analysis.

-While the real-time API does not officially support MATLAB, we have created a simple wrapper to enable some of the available functions required for this application.
+While MATLAB is not officially supported by [Pupil Invisible's real-time API](/invisible/how-tos/integrate-with-the-real-time-api/introduction), we have created a simple wrapper to enable some of the available functions required for this application.

 ## Requirements